-The SMB-LD deployment can be managed in a number of different ways, and depends on how much autonomy the service provider wishes to provide to the end-customer.
+The SMB-LD deployment can be managed in different ways, and depends on how much autonomy the service provider wants to provide to the end-customer.
 The initial configuration of the system also depends on whether the deployment is voice-only or includes UCC components.